 Typical Trailer Wiring Diagram and Schematic

-These 2 wiring diagrams fit the needs for most trailers.
-The image above shows a single axle trailer, and next image shows Tandem Axles.
-Only the brake wiring is different.
+These 2 wire diagrams fit the needs for most trailers.
+The image above shows a single axle trailer, and the next image shows wiring for Tandem Axles.
+Only the (blue) brake wire is different.

 Use only the wires that are needed, ignore the others.
-For example, if you don’t need Auxiliary Power, leave it off — just leave that pin blank, but don’t change the pin numbers because one of the functions are not used.
+For example, if you don’t need Auxiliary Power, just leave it out.
+Also, don’t change the pin numbers or wire positions when a function is not used — just leave that pin blank.

 Trailer Wiring Diagram Notes: